Learning logic programs by discovering higher-order abstractions

 \subsubsection{Decision Variables}

 \name{} uses three types of decision variables.
-First, for each definition $d \in D$ and abstraction $a \in A(d)$, we create a \textit{refactoring-selection} Boolean variable $r^d_a$ to indicate whether $d$ is refactored using $a$.
-We introduce these variables for each definition because we want to ensure that a definition is refactored using a single abstraction.
-Second, for each definition $d \in D$, we create a Boolean variable $n_d$ to indicate that no abstraction in $A(d)$ has been selected, i.e. that $d$ is not refactored.
-These variables allow \name{} to not introduce an abstraction if it, overall, increases the complexity of the final program.
-Third, for each candidate abstraction $a \in A$, we create an \textit{abstraction-selection} Boolean variable $s_a$ to indicate that $a$ is selected to refactor at least one definition. \name{} uses these variables to determine the size of the compressed program.
+First, for each definition $d \in \delta(P)$ and abstraction $a \in \mathcal{A}(P)$, we use a Boolean variable $i^d_a$ to indicate whether an instantiation of $a$ defining $d$ is selected.
+We later use these variables to ensure that a definition is defined with at most one instantiation.
+Second, for each definition $d \in \delta(P)$, we use a Boolean variable $n_d$ to indicate that no instantiation has been selected for $d$.
+These variables allow \name{} to not introduce abstractions and instantiations if they overall increase the complexity of the refactored program.
+Third, for each abstraction $a \in \mathcal{A}(P)$, we use a Boolean variable $s_a$ to indicate that at least one instantiation of $a$ is selected. \name{} uses these variables to determine the size of the refactored program.